 - Employees evaluate their key results at the end of every quarter.

-There’s also available OKR software to assist with implementing your goals and objectives.
-By using OKR software or technology, you can drastically improve your goal setting, tracking and performance.
 As you look for a program, consider what features it’ll need in order to best integrate into your company and boost your OKR strategy.

-Scenario of Implementation: Hardware Chain Franchise
+Example #1: Hardware Chain Franchise

 - Increase profit by 10%

 - Increase the number of franchises by 15%

 From this point, set your key results.
 Remember, to define this, answer this question, “How will I know if I’m getting there?”
 Pick key results that determine the progress to your objectives.

 For your first objective, which is to increase your profits by 10%, your key results should include methods or actionable items such as outsourcing your distribution fleets to reduce costs or launching specific campaigns during seasonal holidays to boost revenue.

 For your second objective of increasing the number of franchises by 15%, you can implement key results, like selecting a specific amount of franchise candidates by February or signing contracts with them by August.
 With that in mind, here’s what the first two might look like.